tsani/jerrington.me/drafts/2023-01-30-defunctionalizating-continuations.md

 ```

 Now the astute reader might have noticed that our type `predicate` is actually
-quite limiting: it only works for integers.
-A realistic program will be
+quite limiting: it only works for one type and in this case that's `int`.
-filtering many different kinds of lists; perhaps some of integers, some of
+The crux of the issue is that the predicate `IsDivisible` and `IsEven` only work
+for `int`, whereas the predicate `Both (p1, p2)` should work for any `x : 'a`
+provided that both `p1` and `p2` are predicates that work on `'a`.
+More to the point, what if we had a predicate `IsPalidrome` that worked on
+`string`?

-strings, and perhaps others of functions!
-It is possible to further generalize
+It is possible to further generalize the type `predicate` by making it into a
+_generalized algebraic datatype_ (GADT).
-`predicate` by using GADTs, lifting this apparent limitation of d17n.
-Alas, a
+But a demonstration of how this lifts the apparent limitation of d17n will have
-discussion of GADTs will have to wait for a future article.
+to wait until a future article.

 ## Defunctionalizing continuations

 One amazing use of higher-order functions is a technique called
 continuation-passing style (CPS).
-In this style of programming, rather than have
+In this style of programming, rather than write
-functions that return their results normally, we instead write functions that
+a function that returns its result normally, we instead write a function that
-"return" their results by calling another function.
+returns its result by calling another function with the result.

 A few months ago, I wrote [an article][sat-cps] explaining CPS in some detail
 and showing a mindblowing use of it to implement a backtracking search through a